-The stratifications method uses information available about housing characteristics to split them into cells that are kept fixed and within each strata the average (Duot) or median sales prices are calculated but the estimator can just as well be geometric (Jevon).
-These indices can be either weighted or unweighted.
+The stratification method sorts information into fixed groups, or strata, in terms of housing characteristics.
+Then average (Duot) or median sales prices are calculated for each stratum.
+On the other hand the estimator could just as well be geometric (Jevon).
+These indexes can be either weighted or unweighted.
 The method is used in the Icelandic house price index for the calculation of the simple user cost model in the Icelandic CPI.
-The estimator is the geometric mean but keeping fixity on following details:
+The method is also used in Australia (Olczyk and Neideck (2007)).